dapr/docs/howto/setup-monitoring-tools/setup-fluentd-es-kibana.md

-# Set up Fleuntd, Elastic search, and Kibana in Kubernetes
+# Set up Fluentd, Elastic search, and Kibana in Kubernetes

 This document descriebs how to install Fluentd, Elastic Search, and Kibana to search logs in Kubernetes